guillenjs/film-reel-frontend/README.md

  In order to run this application you will need [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed globally on your machine.

 1. Install and run [rails backend](https://github.com/guillenjs/film-reel-backend)
+ (this application will run without the backend repo installed but it will lack some functionality)
 2. Clone this repo and cd into file
 3. Install dependencies
     ###### `$ npm install`